Vote for Alan

-I’ve lived in Utah County for nearly 30 years and, like many of you, I’ve seen the tremendous growth and change that the county has experienced over that time.
+I’ve lived in Spanish Fork for 20 years and, like many of you, I’ve seen the tremendous growth and change that our district has experienced over that time.

 I bring a moderate, problem-solving, friendly approach to politics.
 I’m not here to make enemies or to fight silly battles.
-I want to help the county and its residents face the real-world challenges and opportunities with a rational, facts-based mindset.
+I want to help our state House district and its residents face the real-world challenges and opportunities with a rational, facts-based mindset.

-We strongly believe in ethical government, and my personal commitment and assurance to you is that I do not have, and will not have, any financial or personal conflicts of interest for a county commissioner.
+• I do not have, and will not have, any financial or personal conflicts of interest as a state legislator.

 I welcome your support.
 Visit the Contribute page to help fund my campaign, or reach out via email to volunteer.
-Please also spread the word to any other Utah County voters who are looking for someone like me to serve as commissioner.
+Please also spread the word to any other District 64 voters who are looking for someone like me to serve as their representative in the Utah House.

 If you’re like me, you want to know a bit about the person on your ballot.
 Here’s what you should know about me.

-I’ve lived in Utah for most of my life and I am a longtime resident (nearly twenty years) of Spanish Fork.
+I’ve lived in Utah for most of my life and I am a longtime resident of Spanish Fork.

 I came to Utah at the age of four when my dad ended his honorable service in the United States Navy submarine corps and took a job with Utah Power and Light as a power generation engineer.
 My family settled in West Valley City, where I attended Robert Frost Elementary and Valley Junior High.